Why It Works

 Ready for some gratuitous pancakes-with-syrup shots?
 Here you go:

 Now, I don't know about you, but this seems like a particularly fine stack to pour syrup on the morning after Thanksgiving (or any fall morning, for that matter).

 We still get a pass on calorie counting and reasonably-sized portions on the morning after Thanksgiving, right?
 Right!?

-Combine sweet potatoes, sour cream, milk, egg, and maple syrup in a medium bowl.
+In a medium bowl, combine sweet potatoes, sour cream, milk, egg, and maple syrup.
 Melt 2 tablespoons butter in the microwave or in a small saucepan and add to mixture.
 Whisk until homogenous.

 Combine flour, baking powder, baking soda, kosher salt, nutmeg, and cinnamon in a large bowl and whisk to combine.
 Add wet ingredients to dry and whisk until just combined (do not overmix).